abel-blue/pricing-model/README.md

 # train the model if not trained yet
 p.train()
-# predict the next price for BTC
+# predict the next price for profit
 p.predict()

 # print some metrics